 It is imperative to establish a framework for systematically reviewing and reducing your organisation’s environmental aspects.
 Conducting environmental compliance evaluations at periodic intervals is vital to determine existing and potential environmental liabilities.

 Within your organisation’s aspect register, it is important to note down specific legislation or regulations, which may apply to water within your jurisdiction.
 The aim is to have discharged to sea as a low aspect once full consideration to lifecycle and review of compliance is carried out.

 Thank you for reading

 Thank you so much for taking the time to read this blog.
-The Sustainability Strategy aims to build a community that feels free to openly discuss their environmental views.
-If you enjoyed the content and would like to get involved in the Sustainable growth conversation.
-I would love to hear from you.
-You can find me on Facebook, Twitter, LinkedIn, Pinterest, and Instagram.
+Here at The Sustainability Strategy, we aim to build a community that openly discusses their environmental views.
+If you enjoyed the content and would like to get involved in the Sustainable growth conversation, I would love to hear from you.
+You can find me on Pinterest, and Instagram.